Jocelyn Blore

 Here is one possible path to becoming a forensic scientist.

-Aspiring forensic scientists are encouraged to excel in biology, chemistry, physics, and mathematics at this phase.
+At this phase, aspiring forensic scientists are encouraged to excel in biology, chemistry, physics, and mathematics.
 Additionally, some students may volunteer through a local police department, fire department, or laboratory to garner some hands-on forensics experience in the field.

 While there may be limited undergraduate options in forensic science, those seeking to become forensic scientists may also pursue bachelor’s degrees in chemistry, biology, and other natural sciences.